denzeil/Patients-Appointment-Analysis/README.md

 >Their is no relationship between other variables and attendance according to my findings

 >The limitation that I have ran across is that their are many different neighbourhoods and analysing the data from those places is hectic.
-I would suggest that neighbourhoods to be divided into divisions of 15 or 20.The places that are close to each other to be grouped into a specific division for example 'Divison 1' etc
+I would suggest that neighbourhoods to be divided into divisions of 15 or 20.The places that are close to each other to be grouped into a specific division for example 'Divison 1'